tmahlburg/bin/README.md

 ## bin
 This repository contains all the little helper programs I got from somewhere else or wrote myself.
 If the script is from someone else, there is a source information in the top comment.
 The scripts I wrote myself are POSIX-compatible, except for the usage of the 'local' which is supported on almost every modern bourne-like shell (bash, ash, dash, ksh).
 Most of them are licensed with the GPLv3 (see LICENSE), but some are under CC0.
-The license in used is written in each source file.
+The license used is written in each source file.

 To help you, I made a list with short descriptions of the scripts, that are useful for others.
 ### The most universally useful